ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 proof multiple times, and each time has failed, a client MAY share the STH with an "Auditor of Last Resort" even if the STH in question is no longer within the validity window.
-This auditor may be pre-configured by the client SHOULD permit a user to change or disable whom data is sent to.
+This auditor may be pre-configured in the client, but the client SHOULD permit a user to disable the functionality or change whom data is sent to.
+The Auditor of Last Resort itself represents a point of failure, so if implemented, it should connect using public key pinning and not considered an item delivered until it recieves a confirmation.

 In the cases 3, 4, and 5, we assume that the webserver(s) or
 trusted auditor in question is either experiencing an operational failure, or being attacked.
 In both cases, a client SHOULD retain the data for later submission (subject to Private Browsing or other history-clearing actions taken by the user.)
+This is elaborated upon more in {#pooling-policy-recommendations}.

 ## Proof Fetching Recommendations {#proof-fetching-recommendations}